levysantiago/SistemaWeb-I2oT/README.md

     <img src="https://i.imgur.com/MsFHP42.png" alt="Image"/>
 </div>

-Here I will explain each layer breafly:
+Here I will explain each layer briefly:

 - **Model:**
   The model is the definition of the objects that will be persisted to the database and also used by the system as a normal object manipulation.
-In this layer I created a Generic Model where were created all the common caracteristics that all objects will have (e.g. ID and some set and get functions), and all the other models inherit from this Generic Model these characteristics, so that we can access the inherited caracteristics and also create others that are specific for this object/model.
+In this layer I created a Generic Model where were created all the common characteristics that all objects will have (e.g. ID and some set and get functions), and all the other models inherit from this Generic Model these characteristics, so that we can access the inherited characteristics and also create others that are specific for this object/model.

 - **Database:**
   The database I used for this this project is the MySQL, but it could be anyone, it was a choice based in the popularity and the highly use of this database by enterprises.
 To manage the database, the MySQL Workbench was used, To understand more about configuration, see the [Getting Started page](https://github.com/Levysantiago/SistemaWeb-I2oT/blob/master/GETTING_STARTED.md).